fernandobelem/dicionarius/README.md

 Meteor Application

-Application developed to test learn a little about MeteorJS, which is an amazing language.
+Application developed to test and learn a little about MeteorJS, which is an amazing language.

 My goal was to test some of the event orientation tech embed within the language which I've accomplished developing a simple CRUD of text and image upload.